Through mindfulness, we realize the potential for creative expansion

-The feel of the course this year will be exploratory and experiential.
+The feel of the Mindsight Intensive program is exploratory and experiential.
 Many participants are familiar with many of the principles of Dynamic Mindfulness and Interpersonal Neurobiology.
-What we will be focusing on is learning to play and be creative with this knowledge, so that it becomes life-transforming and integrative.
-In each session we will practice meditation, interact as a group and digest new nuggets of knowledge I present.
+What we focus on is learning to play and be creative with this knowledge, so that it becomes life-transforming and integrative.
+In each session we practice meditation, interact as a group, and digest new nuggets of knowledge I present.

-The flow and content of this coming academic year’s program will correlate as closely as possible with the neuroplastic and networking functions of the brain.
-The way we use our mind to make sense of our lives is far from linear and logical.
-Instead, the entirety of our subjective experiences, from physical sensations to emotions, thoughts and actions, result from a vast information processing network with nodes of energy flow, able to connect in many different ways at any one time.
+The flow and content of this program correlate as closely as possible with the neuroplastic and networking functions of the brain.
+The way we use our minds to make sense of our lives is far from linear and logical.
+Instead, the entirety of our subjective experiences, from physical sensations to emotions, thoughts, and actions, result from a vast information processing network with nodes of energy flow, able to connect in many different ways at any one time.

 Imagine then a lost civilization.
-All that is left for you to understand that civilization are archaeological artifacts – nobody around to teach you the language, the customs and traditions that defined that civilization.
+All that is left for you to understand that civilization is archaeological artifacts – nobody around to teach you the language, the customs, and traditions that defined that civilization.
 How are you going to revive it?
 Today we find ourselves in a similarly difficult situation with this central, yet to be named old, new topic.
-Fortunately, late 20th century psychology seems to have relaxed a bit, and specific schools of thought within psychology have lost their dominance.
-In fact, a greater openness of mind, globalization of different knowledge modes and further advances in science, have produced encompassing ways of knowing, such as Interpersonal Neurobiology, which have allowed scientific inquiries into the nature of mind to mushroom into many unexpected directions.
+Fortunately, late 20th-century psychology seems to have relaxed a bit, and specific schools of thought within psychology have lost their dominance.
+In fact, greater openness of mind, globalization of different knowledge modes, and further advances in science have produced encompassing ways of knowing, such as Interpersonal Neurobiology, which have allowed scientific inquiries into the nature of the mind to mushroom into many unexpected directions.
 The topic in need of resurrection I am referring to is central to the human mind and to our ability to lead the good life with minimal suffering – wisdom.